ChiedozieOkoh/armageddon/README.md

 In manual boot mode the simulator will simply initialise the `PC` register to point to the `entrypoint` of the ELF file.\ You can override the `entrypoint` value being used with the `--entrypoint=<HEX>` flag.\ Note manual boot mode will leave the `MSP` and the `PSP` registers uninitialised.\
+You can specify the reset value of the `MSP` by using the `--sp-reset-val=<HEX>` flag  \
+If you are running the simulator in manual-boot mode you should press the `Reset` button on the GUI to initialise the `SP`.

 ## Reset behaviour
 For a reset to function properly you should have a reset handler which is pointed to by the vector table. \